fommil/fpmortals/manuscript/under-review.md

 However, even if we look past the learning curve of FP, there are still some real challenges that remain:

-1.  trampolining has a performance impact due to increased memory churn and garbage collection pressure.
-2.  there is not always IDE support for the advanced language features, macros or compiler plugins.
+1.  there is not always IDE support for the advanced language features, macros or compiler plugins.
-3.  implementation details --- as we have already seen with `for` syntax sugar, `@module`, and `Free` --- can introduce mental overhead and become a blocker when they don't work.
+2.  implementation details --- as we have already seen with `for` syntax sugar, `@module`, and `Free` --- can introduce mental overhead and become a blocker when they don't work.
-4.  the distinction between pure / side-effecting code, or stack-safe / stack-unsafe, is not enforced by the scala compiler.
+3.  the distinction between pure / side-effecting code is not enforced by the scala compiler.
 This requires developer discipline.
-5.  the developer community is still small.
+4.  the developer community is still small.
 Getting help from the community can often be a slow process.

 As with any new technology, there are rough edges that will be fixed with time.
 Most of the problems are because there is a lack of commercially-funded tooling in FP scala.
 If you see the benefit of FP, you can help out by getting involved.

-Although FP Scala cannot be as fast as streamlined Java using mutation, the performance impact is unlikely to affect you if you're already considering targetting the JVM.
-Measure the impact before making a decision if it is important to you.

 In the following chapters we are going to learn some of the vast library of functionality provided by the ecosystem, how it is